Lower Brule Indian Reservation: History

-The Sioux consist of a group of self-governing tribes speaking one of three dialects of the Siouan language: Dakota, Nakota and Lakota.
-The Dakota or Santee, who identify as by the autonymns of Mdewakantonwan, Wahpetowan, Wahpekute, or Sisseton, range in territory from the Ohio River valley to South Dakota.
-The Dakota or Nakota, known as the Ihanktonwan/Yankton or Yanktonai/Ihanktonwanna, range from eastern Minnesota to the Missouri River valley.
-The Lakota, or Western Teton/Tituwan Sioux, consisting of the Oglala, Mniconjou, Sicangu, Sihasapa, Oohenunpa, Hunkpapa, and Itazipco, traditionally ranged from lands east of the Missouri River valley to the Rocky Mountains.
-A common history and language, a strong respect for the land and nature, the common use of Pipestone and the reverence held for the stone, and ceremonies such as the Sun Dance, Sweat lodge, and Vision Quest, bind these peoples together.
+The Sioux consist of a group of self-governing tribes speaking one of three Siouan languages: Eastern Dakota, Western Dakota and Lakota.
+The Eastern Dakota or Santee, who use the autonymns Mdewakantonwan, Wahpetowan, Wahpekute, or Sisseton, range in territory from the Ohio River valley to South Dakota.
+The Western Dakota, known as the Ihanktonwan/Yankton or Yanktonai/Ihanktonwanna, range from eastern Minnesota to the Missouri River valley.
+The Lakota, or Western Teton/Tituwan Sioux, consisting of the Oglala, Miniconjou, Sicangu, Sihasapa, Two Kettles, Hunkpapa, and Itazipco, traditionally ranged from lands east of the Missouri River valley to the Rocky Mountains.
+A common history and language, a strong respect for the land and nature, the common use of pipestone and the reverence held for the stone, and ceremonies such as the Sun Dance, sweat lodges, and vision quests, bind these peoples together.

-The name 'Brule' comes from the French word brûlé (burnt), the name French fur traders used for the Sicangu in the late 17th century.
-The Sicangu divided into the Lower Brulé and the Heyata Wicasa, or Upper Brulé, in the late 18th century.
-The Lower Brulé favored lands at the confluence of the White River and the Missouri River, while the Upper Brulé lived further south and west.
+The name "Brule" comes from the French word brûlé (burnt), the name French fur traders used for the Sicangu in the late 17th century.
+The Sicangu divided into the Lower Brule and the Heyata Wicasa, or Upper Brule, in the late 18th century.
+The Lower Brule favored lands at the confluence of the White River and the Missouri River, while the Upper Brule lived further south and west.